Every strategy starts with questions – Generative Search has answers

 Select the + icon to add individual documents

-Select Add to include all documents currently shown in the results
+Select Add # to include all documents currently shown in the results

-Apply Specific Content Sources
+Analyze Specific Content Types

 Turning on Web Search